 A bookmark business card is another great concept.
 You’re giving your people a practical gift, they’ll use while reading your work.
 Your information will always be close by, living with your book, and less likely to get lost (or binned :O ).

 It’s also not common to see a long business card.
 This gives you a unique design edge.
 Don’t forget to put a tab that opens so they can clip the business card/bookmark onto the pages.

 Here’s an idea for the crafty readers out there.

-Grab a bunch of your cards, make sure they're all aligned and held tight.
+Grab a bunch of your cards, and make sure they’re all aligned and held tight.
 Get the ink flowing on a scrap piece of paper first and colour the edges.

 Go with the grain of the cards (longways) and use slow even strokes.
-You could also go one colour on the short sides and another on the long sides.
+You could also go with one colour on the short sides and another on the long sides.

 The options are endless.
 Go bright with a highlighter, metallic with a gold or silver pen, or even use spray paint and do the lot in one go!

 Download my 3 free printable PDF business card templates